magidandrew/smap/lrm.md

 ### Grammar

 We define the grammar using productions and rules in the `parser.mly`.
+The parser can be found here: [https://github.com/magidandrew/smap/blob/iteration2/parser.mly](https://github.com/magidandrew/smap/blob/iteration2/parser.mly).